Explory/plutus-nft/utilScripts/README.md

 # How to run the scripts

 #Pre-required
-Modify .env for your need
+Modify .exp for your need
 ### can add mainnet instead

 ## 00_createWallet.sh